Foundations of Carrollian Geometry: Carrollian Structures

 Therefore, we confirm that, in the presence of the Carrollian vorticity $\vor_{AB}$, the Lie bracket between horizontal frames, $[e_A,e_B]$, lies outside the horizontal subbundle $H$, another manifestation of the fact that $\varpi$ controls the non-integrability of $H$.

 The Jacobi identity of the Lie brackets constrains the evolution of the Carrollian vorticity.
 Using

 we find the equation \\

-We now turn our attention to the expansion tensor, $\theta_{ab}$, defined as the change of the Carrollian metric along the vertical direction,\footnote{With a minus sign, this tensor is the second fundamental tensor defined in \eqref{Kmh}.}
+We now turn our attention to the expansion tensor, $\theta_{ab}$, defined as the change of the Carrollian metric along the vertical direction,\footnote{This tensor is the second fundamental tensor defined in \eqref{Kmh}.}

 Using that $\cL_{\ell}\ell=0$, one has \beq \ell^a\theta_{ab}=0\,, \eeq therefore, this tensor is fully horizontal and symmetric.
 Moreover, by design, in the adapted Carrollian frame,